learn-crypto-trading/learn-crypto-trading.github.io/_pages/index.md

 ---

 {% capture notice-text %}
-I'm busy with a number of projects, and studying Technical Analysis and Trading Cryptocurrency markets is not my focus area at this time.
+Studying Technical Analysis and Trading Cryptocurrency Markets is not my focus area at this time.

 However, I would like to point out a few areas with relevant information that get updated more regularly.

-I have a Discord Chat Server called [SourceCrypto](https://discord.gg/ahTuPMY) where I organize information on every subject related to crypto.
+I have a Discord Chat Server called [SourceCrypto](https://discord.gg/ahTuPMY) where I organize information on every subject related to crypto, on the fly.

 The following are links to archives of the channels, which I update fairly regularly.
 I've not integrated much of that content anywhere except to keep the archive updated.

+(In the trading channel, specifically, everything but the newest links are on this site.
+So scroll to the bottom.)

 ## SourceCrypto
 * [**Discolog**](https://infominer.id/SourceCrypto/discolog/) (where you can browse the channels yourself.)